brook-street-games/bsg-async-image/README.md

 // Handle the result by conforming to *AsyncImageServiceDelegate*.
 Since this method will be called for every image that is loaded, the URL should be checked before using the image. nonisolated public func asyncImageService(_ service: AsyncImageService, didReceiveResponse response: AsyncImageResponse) {
 	Task { @MainActor in
-		// Check that the URL matches the one that was loaded. guard response.url == self.url else { return }
+		// Check that the URLs match.
+		guard response.url == self.url else { return }
 		switch response.result {
 		case .success(let image):